gustavoalexandre17/gustavoalexandre17/README.md

 👋 Hi there, I'm Alexandre!

 🎓 Computer Science Student
-💻 Passionate about Backend Development & Data Science 🚀 Always learning, building, and exploring new technologies
+Passionate about Backend Development & Data Science.
+🚀 Always learning, building, and exploring new technologies

 🔍 About Me: